About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

 The Middle East Centre (MEC) serves as both the University's Middle East Studies centre and as a Centre of St Antony’s College.
-It hosts a weekly seminar, and two annual lectures: The Abd al-Aziz Lecture, usually in Hilary (Winter) term, and The George Antonius Annual Lecture in Trinity (Summer) term.
+It hosts a weekly seminar, and an annual lectures - The George Antonius Annual Lecture in Trinity (Summer) term.
 The resources of the MEC are available to all members of the Faculty of Oriental Studies.
 Its library holds some 35,000 books in Western and Middle Eastern languages, with an emphasis on the 18th century to the present.
 The MEC holds an extensive collection of journals and periodicals, and receives newspapers in Arabic, Persian, Turkish and Hebrew.
 It holds a rare book collection and an extensive microfilm and microfiche collection.
 The MEC is home to the Private Papers Collection and photographic archive.

 Aside from the MEC, there are three other libraries that will be of use to students on the MPhil Modern Middle Eastern Studies course.
 The Oriental Institute Library houses the collection of books and periodicals in Western and Middle Eastern languages with a particular emphasis on the period from the rise of Islam to the early modern period.
 The Oriental Reading Room of the New Bodleian Library (entry on Parks Road) is the means of access to the extensive Oriental manuscript collection as well as reference works and secondary sources received on deposit by the Bodleian Library.
 Finally, Wadham College Library houses a collection of Persian books.